angyansheng/100theorems/100theorems.md

 - One of the first problems proven to be undecidable; shows the limits of computability
 - Especially significant in the context of the Church-Turing thesis: _"everything that is intuitively computable is computable with a Turing machine"_ (What is computability?
 Baby don't hurt me)
 - cf. __Godel's incompleteness theorems__

+__Whitney embedding theorem__ (1936, 1944)\
+_"Any smooth n-dimensional manifold can be smoothly embedded into R<sup>2n</sup>."_
+- Smooth embedding: smooth injective map with injective differential
+- ie. intrinsic and extrinsic definitions of smooth manifolds are equivalent
+- Introduced Whitney's trick, useful for geometric topology in more than 4 dimensions

 __Sobolev embedding theorem__ (1938)\
 _"Conditions for embedding one Sobolev space into another"_